-Luckily there’s an easy fix for this.
+Luckily, there’s an easy fix for this.
 Set up a portable outdoor evaporative cooler (or swamp cooler) designed to work safely outdoors.

-What Do You Mean by Designed To Work Safely Outdoors?
+What Do You Mean by "Designed to Work Safely Outdoors"?

-Outdoor coolers need safety features to prevent electric shocks when exposed to water like rain, sprinklers, or pool splash.
+Outdoor coolers need safety features to prevent electric shocks when exposed to water from rain, sprinklers, or pool splash.
 You’d think that any cooler marketed for outdoor use would prioritize outdoor safety, but oddly enough, this isn’t the case.

-We asked Horace Chan, Director of Quality at JMATEK North America LLC, the manufacturer of Honeywell Portable Outdoor Air Coolers to explain: “Appliances that are manufactured to comply with outdoor appliance standards set by certification bodies like ETL and UL go through a longer list of regulatory approvals that require a significant amount of time and money.
+We asked Horace Chan, Director of Quality at JMATEK North America LLC, the manufacturer of Honeywell Portable Outdoor Air Coolers, to explain: “Appliances that are manufactured to comply with outdoor appliance standards set by certification bodies like ETL and UL go through a longer list of regulatory approvals that require a significant amount of time and money.
 It’s a worthy investment that ensures products are safe to use.”

-We asked Chan for his thoughts: “Something as simple as a GFCI plug reduces the risk of an electric shock.
+We asked Chan for his thoughts.
+“Something as simple as a GFCI plug reduces the risk of an electric shock.
 I’m surprised some brands market their swamp cooler for outdoor use without this.
 I wouldn’t want my kids playing near a non-compliant cooler.
 It’s not worth the risk.”

-How Do I Shop For a Safe and Effective Outdoor Air Cooler?
+How Do I Shop for a Safe and Effective Outdoor Air Cooler?

-Chan suggests: “Read the specs and reviews before comparing the price.
+Chan suggests, “Read the specs and reviews before comparing the price.
 Safety features cost more to produce, so brands that care about safety like Honeywell Air Coolers will not be the cheapest, but you get what you pay for.”

 Kenny Koehler of Pro Tool Reviews reiterates this in his review of swamp coolers: “Hey, everyone has to stay on a budget these days, right?
 Cheaper isn’t always better, though.
 Consider the quality and performance of the product against the price to gauge the cooler’s value.”